sirisha0905/Sirisha/README.md

-# Hi there 👋 I'm Sirisha
+# Hi there 👋 I'm Sirisha Kota

 I'm an adaptable and fast learner who enjoys solving problems and picking up new technologies quickly.
 Whether it's front-end design, databases, or scripting, I dive in with confidence and curiosity.